Grand pensionary: History

 Sessions of the Estates were ruled by a procedure that was very different from that of modern parliaments.
 No votes were held on some formal proposal and there was no round of debates.
 The grand pensionary controlled the agenda.
 He introduced a subject and then invited the members to state their opinions in the so-called omvraag ("enquiry"), which was done in a fixed order, reflecting the dates the cities they represented had been given city rights.
 At the end, the grand pensionary summarised each of the statements of the delegates, with an implicit conclusion about what collective decision had been made by this.
+Typically, this was recorded in a resolution.
 This way, if he was a competent man, he could control the entire decision-making process, especially as one of his duties was to represent the ten members of the nobility delegates—the ridderschap—in their usual absence and phrase at the start of the omvraag the single opinion they as a body had the right to express.
+In 1672, the Grand Pensionary became the official secretary of the ridderschap.
 The grand pensionary was obliged to strive for complete consensus among the members.
 If a city kept objecting to a certain solution, he was supposed to convince its members in separate meetings or no decision would be taken at all.
+For this purpose he was allowed to suspend or postpone sessions.
+The delegates could then consult their cities; they had no independent decision rights.
 Only in exceptional circumstances cities would be overruled by a majority opinion, the so-called overstemming; this happened e.g. in 1683 when stadholder William III forced Amsterdam to accept an increase of the military budget by threatening to instigate a popular revolt.
+Another example is the Act of Seclusion.
+On matters of sovereignty, religion or taxation complete unanimity was always required.
+Except for appointments, majority decisions were rarely useful: provincial bureaucracy was minimal and resolutions had to be enforced by the cities themselves.
+Cities would thus with impunity ignore resolutions they disagreed with.
 The office existed because all delegates of the States were, although ranked according to ancient feudal hierarchy, still basically equal and none among them could thus act as a head.